You are here [wpseo_breadcrumb]

 Alternative Capital and Investment Trends

-- Innovation in new sources of investment have emerged over the last decade in the wake of the GFC and tightening of bank lending to small business.
+- Business Innovation and Investment have emerged over the last decade in the wake of the GFC and tightening of bank lending to small business.

 - Advances in technology and the universal development of mobile apps have enabled ‘Fintech’ origination have opened up global access to alternative capital.

-- Global growth in entrepreneurship, its eco-systems and governments embracing innovation have seen a huge demand for startup capital.
+- Global growth in entrepreneurship, its eco-systems and governments embracing business innovation and investment have seen a huge demand for alternative capital.

 - Companies are choosing to remain private longer before listing publicly.
 The global rise of the ‘unicorn’ where private VC-backed companies valued at $1 billion+.